di/pytest-reqs/README.rst

 specified.

-It also has the added bonus of verifying that your requirements files are syntatically valid.
+It also has the added bonus of verifying that your requirements files are syntatically valid, and can check if there are new releases of your dependencies available.

-Additionally, with the latest pip versions (9 and above), you can check requirements files for updates.

 Usage
 -----